ideus-team/phonegap-framework/docs/android-release.md

 Then the Key store has been generated with name as APPLICATION_KEYSTORE_TITLE.keystore.

 > !!!
-You must save generated keytool, alias and password in project or git repository.
-Keytool created once and linked with application in Google Play store !!!
+You must save generated keystore file, alias and password in project or git repository.
+Keystore file created once and linked with application in Google Play store !!!

 ##Step 3:

 To sign the unsigned APK, run the jarsigner tool which is also included in the JDK:

-> keytool is located "C:\Program Files\Java\jdk[LATEST_VERSION]\bin\jarsigner.exe"
+> jarsigner is located "C:\Program Files\Java\jdk[LATEST_VERSION]\bin\jarsigner.exe"

 ```
 jarsigner -verbose -sigalg SHA1withRSA -digestalg SHA1 -keystore APPLICATION_KEYSTORE_TITLE.keystore android-release-unsigned.apk KEYSTORE_ALIAS